National Conference of Black Mayors

+History

 Three significant black mayors elected after the Civil and Voting Rights acts were: Carl Stokes of Cleveland, Ohio; Kenneth Gibson of Newark, New Jersey; and Richard G. Hatcher, of Gary, Indiana.
 In 1973, Atlanta, Georgia, elected Maynard Jackson the first black mayor of a major southern U.S. city.
 By 2005, nearly every large U.S. city had a black mayor within the previous 30 years.

 In April 1990, Unita Blackwell was elected the first woman president of the association.
 She was the first black woman mayor in Mississippi in 1976 when elected the mayor of Mayersville.
 In November 2013, 138 black women were U.S. mayors.

+Bankruptcy and takeover by African American Mayors Association

 In later years, the NCBM suffered from financial difficulties, and filed for bankruptcy in early 2014 after the controversial tenure of Kevin Johnson, then mayor of Sacramento, as NCBM president.
 Johnson sought to make major changes at NCBM, then left the group along with a number of other mayors to form a new mayor's group, the African American Mayors Association (AAMA).
 By the end of 2016, the bankruptcy cases were decided and the AAMA purchased the NCBM's assets and naming rights.